What term describes the capability of a software product to provide appropriate performance relative to resources used under certain conditions?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The term that best describes the capability of a software product to provide appropriate performance relative to the resources used under certain conditions is "Efficiency."
-Efficiency signifies how well a software application uses resources, such as memory, processing power, and bandwidth, while achieving its functional requirements.
-It reflects the balance between the performance output and the resource input.
+The term that best describes the capability of a software product to provide appropriate performance relative to the resources used under certain conditions is efficiency.
+Efficiency is a key measure in software performance, focusing on how well a system utilizes its resources—such as time, memory, and processing power—while achieving desired results or outputs.

 Subscribe